 The Citadel Paint Contrast Spray is about $25 online and more in stores.
 It is a new formulation designed for use along with the Citadel Contrast Paint line.
 Simply, you apply this to a model as a primer coat.
 The white color acts as an undercoat for applying the Contrast Paint over it; speeding up the process of painting with Games Workshop model paint colors.

 As a primer, it works well and provides a very smooth surface for applying overlying model paints.
 It’s fairly expensive for a primer, but may be valuable for the Contrast Paint Technique of “one thick coat”.
+As an alternative to Grey Seer, I’ve found that Vallejo Grey Surface Primer works well with Citadel Contrast Paints.
+You can see my full review of Vallejo Surface primers for miniatures.

 All the pros of regular Citadel Primer plus the added bonus of combining with Citadel Contrast Paint application.
 The bright color may also be useful for painting traditionally difficult to paint colors like yellow or orange–colors that have generally poor coverage.
 A brighter base coat primer can help get those color saturations quicker with less effort.